 5.4 GCW in the context of SAON

 5.4.1 Mr Jan Rene Larsen from the Arctic Monitoring and Assessment Program (AMAP) Secretariat presented an overview of the potential for collaboration with GCW, which is important for AMAP, in particular in the context of Sustained Arctic Observing Networks (SAON) initiative.
 An example of successful collaboration is the development of the SWIPA (Snow, Water, Ice, Permafrost in the Arctic) report, recently revised, with the contribution of experts also active in GCW, and is due for publication in 2017.
-He noted that SAON is interested in the collaboration with GCW on the rolling review of requirements regarding the cryosphere related applications, the development of the observation guidelines, in terms of configuration, monitoring, and sustainability of observations, and the data and metadata exchange. [action]
+He noted that SAON is interested in the collaboration with GCW on the WMO Rolling Review of Requirements regarding the Arctic and cryosphere related applications, the development of the observation guidelines, in terms of configuration, monitoring, and sustainability of observations, and the data and metadata exchange. [action]

 5.4.2 SAON’s goal is to make observation data readily available and includes representatives from arctic and non-arctic nations.
 SAON has two committees, the Arctic Data Committee (ADC) and the Committee of Observing Networks (CON), and GCW as a WMO program, is represented on both, as well as on the SAON Board.
 Following the recent meeting of the ADC in Frascati (Italy) it was agreed that stronger linkages with WMO would be beneficial.
 To realise these, the next meeting of ADC is proposed to be held at WMO, in Geneva, in late 2017, to give the ADC members the opportunity to learn more about the WIGOS, WIS systems, critical to open data exchange.
 This proposal was received positively by the GCW Steering Group, the details of the meeting arrangements to be established at a later date. [action]